shadowbourne/R2D4-RL/README.md

   > <img src="https://user-images.githubusercontent.com/18665030/136562342-ef434a45-5ffd-4d7c-858e-ceee3894eec4.png" width="48" title="Mario"/>
 ## Comparison of R2D4+ with other RL models:
 > ![image](https://user-images.githubusercontent.com/18665030/139477139-32e93895-45e0-4c12-9e77-3225cdfd99b9.png)
-> This plot shows training scores, out-of-sample-level evaluation scores (leveles the model has never been trained on) and episodic completion rates over training between our model R2D4+ and various models taken from RL literature.
+> This plot shows training scores, out-of-sample-level evaluation scores (levels the model has never been trained on) and episodic completion rates over training between our model R2D4+ and various models taken from RL literature.
 >
 > **Note:** Variations of R2D4+ that performed considerably better than the R2D4+ baseline shown here were also developed in the paper (by 50%+), therefore our contributions are even more impressive than they seem from this graph.